BenDStokes/Vari-Tensor/README.md

 using namespace varitensor;

 int main() {
-    // VatiTensor uses Index objects to define tensors and understand their operations Index mu{GREEK}, nu{5};
+    // Vari-Tensor uses Index objects to define tensors and understand their operations Index mu{GREEK}, nu{5};

     // Tensors can be constructed from any number of indices